demhademha/tweak-development-guide/chapter-1.md

 ## procursus based jailbreaks (odyssey, odysseyra1n)

 1. Install "openssh" (go to the procursus repo)
-2. Open settings, > tap the I icon next to the wifi you are connected and remember the IP address, for example, 192.168.0.24 (yours might be different)
-3. Open ish,
+2. Open ish,
-4. Type `apk add openssh`
+3. Type `apk add openssh`
-5. After it finishes, type `ssh your IP address  -p2222`
+4. After it finishes, type `ssh localhost -p2222`
 6. It'll say "the authenticity of xxx can't be established" type "yes"
-7. It'll say something like root@your IP address password: (mine is root@192.168.0.24)
+7. It'll say root@localhost password
 8. The default password is `alpine`
 9. It'll now say your device name followed by the word root
 10. You've successfully logged into your device using ssh